Dig It (Skinny Puppy song)

-"Dig It" is a single by the band Skinny Puppy, taken from their 1986 album Mind: The Perpetual Intercourse.
-Nine Inch Nails frontman Trent Reznor once mentioned that the song influenced the first song he wrote, "Down in It".
+"Dig It" is a single by industrial rock band Skinny Puppy, off their 1986 album Mind: The Perpetual Intercourse.
+Nine Inch Nails frontman Trent Reznor said "Dig It" was a primary influence for the first Nine Inch Nails song, "Down in It".

 In 2015, Treble magazine named "Dig It" one of the ten most essential industrial songs to come out of the 80s.